john-s-lin/ticket-price-bot/README.md

 ## Premise

-Due to the nature of Ticketmaster and Live Nation's anti-consumer practices, I was unable to purchase tickets to see Twice in Toronto, the first time they've ever come to Canada.
-Not having the time to check ticket resellers (scalpers are the worst!) for the cheapest seats every day, I decided to write a script to check prices for me, then send me updates on Discord, using a scheduled Github Action.
+Unable to purchase tickets to see a concert in Toronto for a performer's first time in Canada, I wanted to automate checking ticket resellers for the cheapest seats every day.
+I decided to write a script to check prices for me, then send me updates on Discord, using a scheduled Github Action.

 #### Update: I got tickets!